 - Other types of scams – identities can be stolen through malicious software that you didn’t know you downloaded.
 Meanwhile, it can also come in the form of job ads.
 Scammers may post job ads and ask you to provide sensitive financial information with the application.

-How identity theft can impact your credit file
+How identity theft can impact your credit rating

 Identity theft victims may find that they no longer have a good credit rating.
 This can ruin your chances of being approved for loans or credit cards for many years.
-If you believe you were a victim of identity theft, it is important to ask for a copy of your credit file immediately.
-You will need to report that you were a victim of identity theft and ask that an alert be placed on your account.
+If you believe you were a victim of identity theft, you should check your credit report immediately.
+You can do this for free with finder.

 What to do if you have been the victim of identity theft?